PAIDiPaidThis.com

 Why the price varies so much

 Celebrant fees reflect experience, demand and how much work goes into your ceremony.
-A bespoke script built from long conversations, a rehearsal and travel to your venue costs more than a lighter-touch service.
-Well-known celebrants with glowing reviews book out early and charge accordingly, especially for peak summer dates.
-Location and travel play a part, and some celebrants include extras like a rehearsal or a keepsake copy of the script while others price those separately.
-Unlike a registrar, an independent celebrant is not overseen by any single regulator, so Citizens Advice's general guidance on paying a deposit to a sole trader, get it in writing and check the cancellation terms, is worth following before you book.
-Remember this sits on top of the separate legal registration fees.
+A bespoke script built from long conversations, a rehearsal and travel to your venue costs more than a lighter-touch service where you get a shorter meeting and a more standard structure.
+Well-known celebrants with a strong reputation book out early and charge accordingly, especially for peak summer dates, while a celebrant who is newer to the trade and still building a client list will often price lower to win bookings.
+Location and travel play a part too, since a celebrant driving a long distance or covering an overnight stay will usually build that into the fee.
+Ownership matters here as well: most celebrants are sole traders working for themselves rather than employees of an agency, so the price you are quoted is set by that individual, not by a national price list.
+Some include extras like a rehearsal or a keepsake copy of the script while others price those separately, so two quotes that look similar on paper can cover very different amounts of work.
+Unlike a registrar, an independent celebrant is not overseen by any single regulator, so the general guidance on paying a deposit to a sole trader, getting the agreement in writing and checking the cancellation terms, is worth following before you book.
+Remember this sits on top of the separate legal registration fees, which are set and do not vary by celebrant.

 How to pay less

-• Do the legal bit at a register office on a quiet weekday, which keeps the statutory fees low
+• Do the legal bit at a register office on a quiet weekday, which keeps the statutory fees low, then spend your budget on the ceremony that actually matters to you

-• Ask what is included, since some celebrants bundle extra meetings and a rehearsal that others charge for
+• Ask what is included before you sign anything, since some celebrants bundle extra meetings, a rehearsal and a printed keepsake script that others charge for separately

-• Consider a newer celebrant building their reputation rather than the busiest name in the county
+• Consider a newer celebrant building their reputation rather than the busiest name in the county, and read a few of their sample ceremonies first

-• Compare a few celebrants on what they include, not just the headline fee
+• Compare a few celebrants on what they include, not just the headline fee, since a cheaper quote can end up costing more once you add the missing extras

 Common questions